samdimek/samdimek/README.md

 > 01001000 01100101 01101100 01101100 01101111 World!
 ##### Who am I?

-#### My name is xamdimek, a random tinkerer && Ethereum aficionado with 3 years of experience in web3 technologies
+#### My name is Xamdimek

+A random tinkerer && Ethereum aficionado with 3 years of experience in web3.
+I have deep affection for decentralized technologies and enjoy spending my time exploring the limitless possibilities of the blockchain technology 💡.

+Turning code into solutions one line at a time 💻.

+ 🔥 **Forging** the `god-demons` of ~Solidity~ WHILE *fixing* *broken* *ones* .

 | :-: |

-In love with decentralized technologies, the best solutions are decentralized.

-🌱 Solidity and Python are my go-to languages, I know some JS ofc, Foundry + Brownie make into my list of frameworks.

-######  The few things I do in this space include;
-* Exploring the limitless possibilities of `blockchain` 🌌 technology

-* **Forging** 🔥 the `god-demons` of ~Solidity~ , *repairing* *broken* *ones* *too*.

-* 💡 Turning code into solution, one line at a time 💻.
-Why do you think decntralization existed in the first place?
+Why do you think decentralization existed in the first place tho?

-A small secret about me 👀, I craft tech articles during my leisure, grab one from [here](https://samdimek.hashnode.dev/ "delashoo's Blog")
+I write tech articles, use this link (https://samdimek.hashnode.dev/ "delashoo's Blog") to read something today.